 I experiment with color, dropping paint into water on the page, swirling two colors together.
 I make notes about how I achieved a color or I don’t.
 I create staring birds and happy scarecrows.
 I make dark black shadows around delicate sketches.
 I watch the ink flow out of the pen.
 I press hard, the line is thicker.
 I don’t, the line is thinner.

 Somedays I grab a random item from the house and draw it with ink and then scrape away at the image with an old credit card (see below).

 I find there’s an abundance of information in my life.
 If I’m not careful with the internet, with Facebook, I am soon immersed in too much wisdom and advice, in too many details of people’s lives.
 I feel like there are hooks in my attention, all clamoring for some action or emotional response.
 My energy and my focus get scattered way too thin to be creative.

-Sometimes I play with one aspect of art, such as line, or space, other times I mess with repetition or embellishment.
-I try different pen nibs, use kids’ paints and crayons and see what results I get.
+I encourage you to set aside time to play.
+Choose one aspect of art, such as line, space, repetition or embellishment.
+Try different pen nibs, use kids’ paints and crayons and see what results you get.

-It inspires me to keep drawing and painting, to be more reckless.
-I am delightfully surprised when something exciting happens.
+Play will inspire you to keep on drawing and painting, to be more reckless and you’ll be delightfully surprised when something exciting happens.

 Above – Trying out a china marker.
 Pulling the pencil slowly over the paper creates interesting lines.